cuckookernel/German-Traffic-Signs-Detector/README.md

 This repository includes the following parts:

+1. **requirements.txt** which can be used with pip to install the required libraries, most of them are pretty standard, except perhaps for `pyglet` which is only used for the GUI functionality required by

 1. **app.py**: is the main python script that contains the application.
    We have implemented the following subcommands: